raspy135/Qun-mk2/README.md

 ### Sequencer overview

-The sequencer is an 8/16 step based 64 step sequencer.
-One page has 16 steps and it can have up to 4 pages.
+The sequencer is an 8/16 step sequencer.
+One page has 8/16 steps and it can have up to 4 pages.

 The sequencer UI is influenced by analog 8 step pattern based sequencer.
 You can on and off pattern and change parameters for the steps.